Amishakumari544/lifecycle-toolkit/CONTRIBUTING.md

 ## Submit a Pull Request 🚀

-At this point, you should switch back to the `main` branch in your repository, and make sure it is up to date with `main` branch of Keptn:
+At this point, you should switch back to the `main` branch in your repository, and make sure it is up to date with `main` branch of Keptn Lifecycle Toolkit:

 ```bash
 git remote add upstream https://github.com/keptn/lifecycle-toolkit.git